AzureAD/microsoft-authentication-library-for-go/apps/design/design.md

 The MSAL caching design is rather simple.
 These design decisions and the fact that multiple applications in different languages can share a cache mean it cannot be easily changed.

-Because of this, the entire cache contents of a confidential.Client is read and written on almost any action to and from an external cache.
+The entire cache contents of a confidential.Client is read and written on almost any action to and from an external cache.

-It is not clear to the user that a confidential client should be per user to prevent scalling problems.
+It is not clear to a user that a confidential client should be per user to prevent scaling problems.

-Because we cannot change the MSAL cache design at this time, we want to make it clear that confidential.Client should be done per user.
-We felt this must go beyond a simple doc entry that can be ignored.
+We cannot change the MSAL cache design at this time, therefore it should be clear that confidential.Client should be done per user.
+This must go beyond a simple doc entry that can be ignored.
 Its great to say: "we told you in the doc", but that is AFTER a support call.

 To make it clear, we require the user to pass a userID field.
-This forces the user to read what a userID is.
+This forces the user to read what a userID is and recognize that it is per user.

+A future design might include a parent client to Confidential that keeps track of the "users".
+This way we manage the lifecycle of the clients.
+The current design forces the user to deal with this, probably via a map.
+We could design an implementation with features from an LRU (to avoid memory growth), deletion schemantics, etc.... that is more efficient than what a normal user is going to implement (and eliminate each user from having to do this).

+or.....

+We could create a new caching mechanism for Confidential that doesn't have this problem.
+Treat it differently than Public.
+This would be a larger migration path across all SDKs, but it is probably the right long term move.

 ### Use of x509.Certificate and CertFromPEM() function